 We are proud to announce the City of Ottawa has proclaimed September 1st as International Women in Cyber Day (IWCD)!

-Thank you, City of Ottawa, Mayor Jim Watson and Rima Aristocrat for accepting this honour on behalf of the Women CyberSecurity Society.
+A special thanks to Rima Aristocrat (WIllis College) who accepted this honour on behalf of the Women CyberSecurity Society.

 The Women CyberSecurity Society is pleased to announce the addition of a fourth member of the board, Rima Aristocrat.
 The board provides leadership for carrying out the Society's mission to provide support and services to individuals, academia, industry and governments to #recruit and #retain more women in the cybersecurity industry.
 Rima has a strong background in education through Willis College as well as working with industry and government partners and remains a strong advocate for women in cybersecurity.

-The Women CyberSecurity Society Inc. (WCSS) welcomes Nancy Johnsen as Chapter Lead as it launches a new chapter in St. John's, NL.
-WCSS continues it's international mission to #recruit and #retain more women for the new digital economy in the cybersecurity workforce.
+The Women CyberSecurity Society Inc. (WCS2) welcomes Nancy Johnsen as Chapter Lead as it launches in St. John's, NL.
+WCS2 continues it's international mission to #recruit, #retrain and #retain more women for the new digital economy in the cybersecurity workforce.